About the Global Health Concentration

 What You'll Learn

-As a student in the Master of Public Health (MPH) concentration in Global Health, you will enhance the foundational skills from your MPH core with additional focus on the planning, implementation and evaluation of global health programs.
+As a student in the Master of Public Health (MPH) concentration in Global Health, you will enhance the foundational skills from your MPH core in the areas of program management and implementation monitoring and evaluation, and mixed methods research.

 The courses in the concentration will equip you with the advanced skills needed to: